mmesnage/TWMartiPaladin/README.md

 Available functions :

 - **Pal_MissingTankBlessing** :
-Only in raid, if you are the paladin assigned to Salvation, and only 2/3 Paladins are in, tanks may miss Might or Light.
+Only in raid, if you are the paladin assigned to Salvation, and too few Paladins are in, tanks may miss Kings, Might or Light (because they remove your Salvation buff).
-Spam it before a fight to give tanks those buffs.
+Spam it before a fight to give tanks missing 5min blessings.

 /!\ Addon Dependencies : SuperMacro, PallyPower